master-of-zen/Master-Of-Zen-Blog/content/YUV-vs-RGB.md

 ### Y + Cb + Cr

-This is a colage of all plains at their size after subsampling.
+This is a collage of all planes at their size after subsampling.

 <img src="/yuv/yuv.png"  width=100% height=100%>
 `ffmpeg -i 1080p.y4m  -filter_complex